Behodler/pyrotokens3/README.md

 2. TransferFrom is correctly specified to support indirect routing such as with Uniswap's V2 Router contract.
 3. Pyroloans (disabled by default): pyrotoken collateral, base token loan.
 4. Flexible name generation.
-5. Once off approval of no fee.
+5. Whitelisted removal of fees on contracts to assist with DeFi composability.
 6. Pyrotoken contracts will be deployed via CREATE2, using the address of the base token as the salt.
 This will allow future contracts built on Pyrotokens to determined the address of the Pyrotoken contract without consulting a mapping reducing the need for a gas expensive SSLOAD operation or an external contract call.
 7. Pulling pending fees on mint and redeem can be turned off through governance so that if coupled with a potential future Behodler 3, feature 6 can be taken advantage of, reducing the gas cost further.
 8. Tailored to be amenable to registration on Etherscan